Content: 10 square meter

 Content: 15 square meter

-Reinforcement mesh is a fabric made from various materials such as jute, fiberglass mesh, or even plastic.
-Plaster mesh is used to easily create a stable, even, and smooth plaster layer for both interior and exterior applications.
+Reinforcing mesh is a fabric made from a wide range of materials such as jute, fibreglass mesh or plastic.
+Render mesh helps you create a stable, even and level coat of render or plaster for both interior and exterior applications.

-Reinforcement mesh is also ideal for repairing issues such as cracks in plaster, particularly at the corners of windows and doors.
-It helps achieve smooth plaster surfaces, improves damage like old plaster cracks, and prevents future stress-related issues on the plaster.
+Reinforcing mesh is also ideal for repairing defects such as cracks in render, for instance around corners of window and door openings.
+It helps achieve smooth, even surfaces, improves damage such as on old render, and prevents future stress cracking.

-Reinforcement mesh is categorized for either interior or exterior use.
-For damp plaster, alkali- and acid-resistant reinforcement mesh is recommended.
-Additionally, the mesh size plays an important role when selecting plaster mesh.
-Standard reinforcement meshes typically have mesh sizes ranging from 4 x 4 mm to 10 x 10 mm.
+A distinction is made between reinforcing mesh for indoor or outdoor use.
+For damp render, an alkali- and acid-resistant reinforcing mesh is recommended.
+Mesh size also plays an important role when choosing render mesh.
+As standard, reinforcing meshes with a mesh size between 4 x 4 mm and 10 x 10 mm are preferred.

-The choice of material depends on the specific requirements for reinforcement and the conditions under which it will be used.
-Fiberglass reinforcement mesh stands out for its tear resistance, weather resistance, and alkali resistance.
-It is also free from plasticizers and resistant to alcohol, slippage, and water.
+The choice of material depends on the requirements for reinforcement and the conditions in which it will be used.
+Fibreglass reinforcing mesh is characterised by tear resistance, weather resistance and alkali resistance.
+In addition, the mesh is free from plasticisers and is resistant to alcohol, slipping and water.